 As phpPeanuts uses normal php classes and methods, polymorphism is generally there.
 In the phpPeanuts component model it is furtermore supported by the "ïnheritance" of class descriptor features and propertyDescriptors.

-As of version 1.1. polymorphic persistency is supported.
-If persistency is polymorphic, the default property behavior for persistent peanuts will automatically retrieve objects of the proper subclass.
+As of version 1.1. is supported.
+If persistency is polymorphic, the for peanuts will automatically retrieve objects of the proper subclass.
 Be aware that if you override the default behavior by writing a getter method, you may have to take care of this yourself.

 The user interface can handle polymorphic types, but has some limitations: